 Major Streaming Apps (Netflix, Amazon Prime, Disney+, etc.)

-Some services, like YouTube TV, aren’t supported by Amazon Fire TV because of Amazon’s disagreements with Google.
-Similarly, the NVIDIA Shield does not support DirecTV Now, and only supports Hulu on-demand, not Hulu Live TV.
+Some services, like YouTube TV, aren’t supported by Amazon Fire TV because of Amazon’s constant disagreements with Google.
+Similarly, the NVIDIA Shield does not support DirecTV Now and only supports Hulu on-demand, not Hulu Live TV.

 Over-The-Air Live TV Streaming

-Although neither has a built-in tuner, both devices are capable of streaming live TV over the air (OTA).
-However, because it runs the official Android TV OS, there are more live TV and IPTV services available natively for the NVIDIA Shield.
+Although neither has a built-in tuner, both devices can stream live TV over the air (OTA).
+However, because it runs the official Android TV OS, more live TV and IPTV services are available natively for the NVIDIA Shield.

-With apps like HDHomeRun, you can configure both devices as OTA DVR’s which allows you to record and save different shows and stream live TV through your TV antenna, including CBS, PBS, FOX, and NBC.
+With apps like HDHomeRun, you can configure both streaming devices as OTA DVR.
+This allows you to record and save different shows and stream live TV through your TV antenna, including CBS, PBS, FOX, and NBC.

 Media Centers: Plex & Kodi

-Both the Cube and the Shield support Kodi, another free software media player used for videos and music streamed from the internet.
+Both the Shield TV and the Fire TV Cube support Kodi, another free software media player used for videos and music streamed from the internet.

 Great performance at a lower pricetag!
 If you don't plan to use your NVIDIA Shield as a media server or game console, then the Shield TV "Tube" is a lower-cost option that still gives you similar performance to the Shield Pro.

-Although they’re fairly similar in performance, the NVIDIA Shield and Fire TV Cube have quite different hardware.
-There’s no clear-cut winner here.
-It all depends on what you need from a streaming device.
+Although they’re relatively similar in performance, the NVIDIA Shield and Fire TV Cube have pretty different hardware.
+There’s no clear-cut winner here, depending on what you need from a streaming device.